Hiswe/hiswe.github.io/source/_drafts/11-parcel-with-vue.md

 ## Transform configuration

-Parcel will pass down some configuration down to the tools that it uses under the hood:
+Parcel will pass down some configuration to the tools that it uses under the hood:

 - [.babelrc](https://parceljs.org/transforms.html#babel) for babel
 - [.posthtmlrc](https://parceljs.org/transforms.html#posthtml) for post html